DanCreative/verapack/README.md

 ### Windows

 To install Verapack, you can download the latest build from the [releases](https://github.com/DanCreative/verapack/releases) tab.
-Then once the archive has been downloaded and extracted, you can move the binary inside to a directory that makes sense to you and add said directory path to your user account's `PATH` environment variable.
-E.g. `%Appdata%\verapack`
+Then once the archive has been downloaded and extracted, you can run the ```install.cmd``` file.
+If you run the file as administrator, it will be installed for all users.
+Otherwise it will only be installed for the user that you ran the install script with.

 ## 📖 Basic User Guide